 I did a video here on my health issues.
-Essentially, besides being overweight, I had an under-preforming thyroid, an auto immune disease in both eyes, carpel tunnel in both wrists, occasional high blood pressure and an iron deficiency.
+Besides being overweight, I had an under-preforming thyroid, an auto immune disease in both eyes, carpel tunnel in both wrists, occasional high blood pressure and an iron deficiency.
 The thyroid, eyes and wrists are all auto immune / inflammation orientated.
 Plus during the weight gain time I went into the peri-menopausal hormonal fun house.
 I am now out the other side of that joy ride.

 As much as the weight gain was a total bummer, it was the fear that I no longer recognised or could control my own bodily responses that spurred me on … thank goodness for Dr Libby and her Weight Loss for Women online course … I was empowered by education … and motivated by the reality that my body thought my irises were foreign matter to be destroyed … I mean WTF was going on … I was destroying my own eyes.
 Suddenly, ‘being fat’ wasn’t my biggest concern.

 There is an important lesson here and I was, seemingly, the slowest learner on the block.
 When I had multiple system failures, eyes, wrists, thyroid, then you might think I would say something like TIME OUT.
 But I didn’t.
 I just soldiered on until January 2019.
 Enter Dr Libby Weaver.